Why real nature tours?

 How about kayak, zip-line and Canopy walk?

-A: In most places located by the river, where wildlife its highly limited companies push those activities, in most places when they highlight those activities, means that you will not see much wildlife, if you are into having fun and spent time with other people sometimes in large groups then those option are for you, but if you want to have a real wildlife experience watching animals in their real habitat then we are the right one :), zip-line and canopy walks are not regulated activities,and consequently there are not insurance for it, and in some cases not even a legal protection in case of accidents.
+A: In most places located by the river, where wildlife its highly limited companies push those activities, in most places when they highlight those activities, means that you will not see much wildlife, if you are into having fun and spent time with other people sometimes in large groups then those option are for you, but if you want to have a real wildlife experience watching animals in their real habitat then we are the one for it , zip-line and canopy walks are not regulated activities, and consequently there are not insurance for it, and in some cases not even a legal protection in case of accidents.